DanialArab/Software-Design/README.md

 in many fields is related more to high-quality practice than innate ability (see, for example, Talent is Overrated by Geoff Colvin).

-- related class taught by the author: CS 190 at Stanford University
+- Related class taught by the author: CS 190 at Stanford University

 - I recommend that you take the suggestions in this book with a grain of salt.
 The overall goal is to reduce complexity; this is more important than any